-Alison Lester’s illustrations are always among my favorites – they are simple and appealing to children who can find interesting detail, but they also appeal to me in their gentleness and softness.
+Alison Lester’s illustrations are always among my favourites—they're simple and appealing to children for their interesting detail, but they also appeal to me in their gentleness and softness.

 “Immediately they set out on the journey home.”

-Over a series of days and nights, Wild and Wooly visit all sorts of places and people and there’s an overwhelming sense of the goodness and wonder of the world.
+Over a series of days and nights, Wild and Woolly visit all sorts of places and people and there’s an overwhelming sense of the goodness and wonder of the world.

-This is a book bursting at the seams with good things to teach, but without one hint of preachiness.
+This is a book bursting at the seams with good things to teach, without one hint of preachiness:

-There's the ease with which Wild and Wooley adapt to the various cultural, geographic and economic circumstances they find themselves in – everything from a castle to a creaking pirate ship to a caravan complete with crooked chimney and crystal ball.
+There's the ease with which Wild and Woolly adapt to the various cultural, geographic and economic circumstances (everything from a castle to a creaking pirate ship to a caravan complete with crooked chimney and crystal ball!).

-At every place they visit, Wild and Wooly are welcomed, fed, cared for, given a bed for the night and sent on their way home.
+There's love and caring—at every place they visit, Wild and Woolly are welcomed, fed, cared for, given a bed for the night and sent on their way home.
 And every time, they look happy, rested and comforted.

-The home that Wild and Woolly do eventually make it to is delightful.
-It’s small, welcoming, with a swing in a tree and a comfy couch and at last two snuggly beds for Wild and Woolly to settle into after a very big day.
+And, when they finally arrive home, their parents are waiting for them with literally open arms.
+(Their home is delightful—it’s small, welcoming, with a swing in a tree and a comfy couch—and at last two snuggly beds for Wild and Woolly to settle into after a very big day.)

-This is one of my favourite books – I think that’s because of all the things I want my children to know, perhaps the thing I want them to know most of all, is that no matter how big the hole they fall into, no matter how many fascinating stops they make along the way and no matter how long it takes, it will always be good to be home.
+This is one of my favourite books.
+I think it's because, of all the things I want my children to know, perhaps most of all is that no matter how big the hole they fall into, no matter how many fascinating stops they make along the way and no matter how long it takes, it will always be good to be home.

-And their parents will always be waiting for them with cups of hot chocolate (metaphorically anyway—I can’t make any guarantees that I’ll always have hot chocolate on the shelves!).
+And their parents will always be waiting for them with cups of hot chocolate (metaphorically anyway—I can’t make any guarantees that there'll always be real hot chocolate on the shelf!).